dragnet-org/dragnet/README.md

 ## Evaluating content extraction models

 Use `evaluate_models_tokens` in `model_training` to compute the token level precision, recall and F1.
-You can   For example, to evaluate the baseline model (keep everything) run:
+For example, to evaluate the baseline model (keep everything) run:

     from dragnet.model_training import evaluate_models_tokens